ndimatteo/HULL/README.md

 <br />

-# Shoutouts
+# 💯 Shoutouts
-Big ups to the following rad folks who helped in big and small ways, both directly with various functionality and my (in)sane questions and frustrations with putting something like this together.
+Huge ups to the following talented and rad folks who helped in countless ways.
+Thank you for all the support, code contributions, and for putting up with my _insane_ questions around headless shopify woes!
 - 🔥 [@tuckercs](https://github.com/tuckercs)
 - 🍝 [@iamkevingreen](https://github.com/iamkevingreen)
 - 🧈 [@mikehwagz](https://github.com/mikehwagz)